dxbednarczyk/mup/README.md

 This is a spiritual successor to [pap](https://github.com/talwat/pap), rewritten in Rust.

+The current MSRV is the latest nightly toolchain.

 ## Goals
 - [x] Easily set up a new Minecraft server from scratch, including mod and plugin support
 - [x] Produce easily reproducible, portable server configuration